This post may contain affiliate links. For more information, please visit the disclosures and privacy policy page.

 1. Bring salt pork or bacon to boil in the water in a saucepan and boil for about two minutes.
 Drain and pat dry.

-2. Securely wrap and tie the parsley, thyme, sage, rosemary, optional parmesan, onions, carrots, garlic bay leaves, and peppercorns in two 22 inch lengths of cheesecloth.
+2. Securely wrap and tie the parsley, thyme, sage, rosemary, optional parmesan, onions, carrots, garlic bay leaves, and peppercorns in cheesecloth.
 Set in the bottom of an oven proof 8-quart enameled cast iron or stainless steel Dutch oven.

 3. Place a rack in the lower third of your oven and preheat it to 300 degrees F.